CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells.md

 # Spells

-Spells are ways a character can use their magic.
-Think about these as cool ways someone has figured out they to use magic.
+Spells are ways a character can use their Magic Skills.
+Think about these as cool ways someone has figured out they to use Fogent Magic System.

-Each Spell has Magic Skill requirements to perform, as well as a CL required to cast.
-The Magic Resource consumed by a Spell is proportionate the required CL level.
+Spells require certain Magic Skills to perform, a CL required to cast, and an amount of Magic Resource consumed proportionate to the required CL level.

 ## Concentration